History of Tipperary GAA: 'The Famine is over' (1987–1993)

-Tipp would go on to win back the title from Cork in what most say is the greatest Munster final that was ever played.
-The first game would come to a thrilling draw, with the replay being even more brilliant.
-Aidan Ryan scoring one of the best goals of all time, sparking a pitch invasion of Tipp fans.
-The 1991 final would be Tipp VS Kilkenny, 20 years on from their last all Ireland final meeting in 71.
+Tipperary won back the title from Cork The first game would come to a thrilling draw, with the replay being even more brilliant.
+The 1991 final would be Tipp VS Kilkenny, 20 years on from their last all Ireland final meeting in 1971.
 The final was nip and tuck with some great displays from Pat Fox and Christy Heffernan. kilkennys John Power ended up injured on a barbed wire fence surrounding the pitch after a challenge from Tipperarys Bobby Ryan during the game, Michael Cleary took a free, which fell short and ended up in the back of the kilkenny net giving Tipp a lead that they would maintain thanks to some excellent goalkeeping from Ken Hogan, as Tipp went on to win by 4 points, it ended Tipperary 1–16 to kilkennys 0–15 points.on the Hogan stand Declan Carr was presented with the last outing of the original Liam McCarthy cup.